American Graduate: Let’s Make It Happen!

 WCSD Parent University is a one-stop shop for parents!
 Find more than 200 classes offered that will help every family increase their knowledge of how to help their children succeed.

 Washoe County School District: Re-engagement Centers:

 Re-engagement Centers have been created to help students take the first step to get back into school or keep students who are ready to drop out of school stay in school.
 This is a great place for parents and grandparents to find help.
 Read more about the Re-engagement Centers (visit http://ow.ly/FKBNV), and for more information or questions contact Rechelle Murillo at 775.353.6930.

 WCSD Community Resources:

-The WCSD Community Resources website is designed to provide parents and administrators a place to find information on local organizations that can provide the resources they need.
+Child and Family Services Department website is designed to provide parents and administrators a place to find information on local organizations that can provide the resources they need.

 So what can an organization do PLENTY!
-The Community Compact is a non-profit organization that is spearheading an effort to get everyone in the community involved in the effort to improve graduation rates in the Reno area.
+Community Compact is a non-profit organization that is spearheading an effort to get everyone in the community involved in the effort to improve graduation rates in the Reno area.
 They have a large list of suggestions on how you can get involved.
 Visit the Community Compact website and get involved!

 Support the American Graduate initiative: